2023 BOSTON JEWISH FILM FESTIVAL – FAQ

 HOW TO VOTE FOR YOUR FESTIVAL FAVORITES

 Help choose the audience award winners by rating each Festival film you watch.
-Rate films based on a 5 star rating (1=worst, 5=best).
+Rating is based on a star scale, 1 (lowest) to 5 (highest).

 For tickets purchased for both in-person and virtual screenings, you will be able to vote online through the Festival Voting Page.
 You will need to be logged in to your ticket purchasing account to rate the films you have watched.